HolyBlackCat/quasi-msys2/README.md

 * **Libraries:** Prebuilt libraries are downloaded from MSYS2 repos (the standard library and any third-party libraries you need).

 * **Compiler:** The recommended choice is Clang (any native installation works, you don't need a separate version targeting Windows), quasi-msys2 makes it cross-compile by passing the right flags to it.<br/>
-  Alternatively, quasi-msys2 can download MSYS2 GCC/Clang and run them in Wine, but this is not recommended (slow and the build systems sometimes choke on it).<br/>
+  Alternatively, you can [install MinGW GCC](#how-do-i-use-a-different-compiler) from your distro's package manager and use that.<br/>
-  Alternatively, you can [bring your own compiler](#how-do-i-customize-the-environment) (e.g. a linux version of MinGW GCC).
+  Alternatively, quasi-msys2 can download MSYS2 GCC/Clang and run them in Wine, but this is not recommended (slow and the build systems sometimes choke on it).

 * **Build systems:** Must be installed natively.
 We make them cross-compile by passing the right flags and config files.